 Educational uses of copyright-protected content aren't automatically fair or exempted.
 The use of copyrighted content in teaching bears thoughtful consideration.
 In addition to the resources on the Getting Started and Using Copyrighted Works in Scholarship tabs on this guide, this page includes information and resources that address common intersections between copyright and teaching.

-KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright is happy to assist KU faculty, staff, and students with questions concerning copyright and fair use of copyrighted materials, in consultation with the KU Office of the General Counsel as needed.
-Contact us at email@example.com for assistance.
+KU Libraries’ Shulenburger Office of Scholarly Communication & Copyright is available to assist KU faculty, staff, and students with questions concerning copyright, including fair use.
+Contact email@example.com for assistance.

 The following resources are helpful places to begin considering copyright in the context of teaching.
 Additional resources may be found in adjacent boxes as well as on the Using Copyrighted Works in Scholarship tab on this guide.